T-U-R-A/tura-coding-book/Concepts.typ

 Left shifting is moving all the bits some number of places to the left.
 Each left shift is just multiplying the number by 2.
 So `cout << (3 << 4);` would be $000011 -> 000110 -> 001100 -> 011000 -> 110000$ which is $3 times 2^4 = 3 times 16 = 48$.
 Right shifting works in the exact opposite manner.
 Each right shift gives you the floor of the number divided by 2 ($floor(n/2)$).
 So `cout << (57 >> 3);` is $111001 -> 011001 -> 001100 -> 000110 = 6$.

-=== Least Significant Set Bit (LSSB)
+=== Least Significant Set Bit (LSSB) <lssb>

 The least significant bit is the value of the rightmost bit of a binary number.
 This bit contributes the least to the number.
-For example the number 20 in binary is 10100.
+For example, the number 20 in binary is 10100.
 The right most bit is in the second position from the left (0-indexed).
 The value it represents is $100 = 2^2 = 4$ which means the LSSB(20) = 4.

 *Note: Do not confuse this with Least Significant Bit(LSB).
 The least significant bit is always the leftmost digit of a binary number.*